Choose a type

 We have more information about the symptoms of leukaemia.

-If your GP suspects you have CML, they will refer you to the hospital to see a haematologist.
+If your GP suspects you have chronic myeloid leukaemia (CML), they will refer you to the hospital to see a haematologist.
 This is a doctor who specialises in diagnosing and treating blood problems.

 The haematologist will ask you about any illnesses or health problems you have had.
 They will do blood tests, and examine you if your spleen is enlarged.